tenstorrent/tt-studio/README.md

         cd app/
         ```

-    2. Open the `docker-compose.yml` file in an editor (e.g., `vim` or a code editor like `VS CODE` ):
+    2. Open the `docker compose.yml` file in an editor (e.g., `vim` or a code editor like `VS CODE` ):

         ```bash
-        vim docker-compose.yml
+        vim docker compose.yml
         # or
-        code docker-compose.yml
+        code docker compose.yml
         ```

     3. Uncomment the following lines that have a `! flag` in front of them to enable Tenstorrent hardware support: